lightning/bolts/02-peer-protocol.md

 Note that the `htlc_signature` implicitly enforces the time-lock mechanism in the case of offered HTLCs being timed out or received HTLCs being spent.
 This is done to reduce fees by creating smaller scripts compared to explicitly stating time-locks on HTLC outputs.

-The `option_anchor_outputs` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.
+The `option_anchors` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.

 ### Completing the Transition to the Updated State: `revoke_and_ack`